 3. Do I need to tape drywall joints?

 Yes!
-Every seam joints should have tapes embedded in the mud layer.
+Every seam joint should have tapes embedded in the mud layer.
 This tape helps in strengthening the joint while the mud holds that tape in place.

 4. Can you use caulking instead of drywall mud?